Fired anyone lately? Or more precisely, fired a client lately? If you haven’t, perhaps it’s time.

 Now you may think that’s an awful thing to say.
 However, we all have certain clients who drain us of our time, our energy and even our sanity!
 I bet you don’ have to think too hard before these types of clients pop into mind.
 Perhaps they are incredibly demanding and don’t value your time or what you do.
 Maybe they expect the world yet drag the chain when it comes to paying their bills.
 Perhaps it’s those needy ones who are constantly on the phone asking questions and getting you to solve every problem for them yet they don’t want to pay for it.

 You all know what I’m talking about.
 The reality is that there comes a time when some customers are no longer worth the money they spend with you.

-Over the last 2 years, we have had a major clean up and clean out of all the dead wood in our business.
+Over the last couple of years, we have had a major clean up and clean out of all the dead wood in our business.
 We have got rid of clients that don’t value us and what we do, who don’t pay their bills on time, who are rude and pull team morale down and those who, dare I say it, are just horrible to deal with.

 So, how do you know if you should fire a client?

 6 Tips on identifying when to fire a client